miiglers/miigle-wordpress/wp-content/plugins/mailchimp-for-wp/readme.txt

 - Well documented.
 Our [knowledge base](https://mc4wp.com/kb/) is updated daily.

 - Developer friendly.
-MailChimp for WordPress is built to be extensible, and comes with a dedicated [code reference for developers](http://developer.mc4wp.com/).
+MailChimp for WordPress is built to be extensible, and comes with a [code reference for developers](http://developer.mc4wp.com/).

 <blockquote>
 <h4>Become a Premium user</h4>
 <p>MailChimp for WordPress has a Premium add-on which comes with several additional benefits.</p>
 <ul>
 <li>Multiple forms (with AJAX)</li>
-<li>eCommerce360 integration for WooCommerce and Easy Digital Downloads</li>
+<li>Advanced MailChimp e-commerce integration for WooCommerce</li>
 <li>Email notifications</li>
 <li>An easy way to style your forms</li>
 <li>Detailed reports & statistics</li>